Bankruptcy

 - Borrowing, or attempting to borrow, more than £500 without first notifying your lender about your bankruptcy

-- active involvement in the formation, promotion, or management of a limited company
+- Any active involvement in the formation, promotion, or management of a limited company

 What happens to your assets?